From vineyards with a view to Australia’s only carbon-neutral winery, our pick of the spots not to miss in this boutique, cool-climate wine region.

 Set a lofty 1000 metres above sea level on the slopes of extinct volcano Mt Canobolas, Borrodell Estate is one of the most picturesque spots to sip on a sauvignon blanc, pinot noir or heritage apple cider.
 It’s home to a vineyard, cellar door, restaurant and on-site accommodation, as well as a cherry, plum and heritage apple orchard and trufferie.
 Don’t miss lunch on the balcony at award-winning Sister’s Rock where you can sample dolmades made from the pinot noir vines growing metres from your table.
 Borrodell Estate is owned and lovingly cultivated by Borry Gartrell and Gaye Stuart-Nairne; Borry is the fifth generation of the Borrodell Family to live on and around the mountain.

 A few minutes’ drive from Borrodell, Rowlee Wines has its roots in the Dalmatian wine country on the Adriatic coast of Croatia – where the family tradition of grape growing and winemaking began.
-Today, its wine combines European heritage with new-world practices and is showcased in a contemporary cellar door.
+Today, its wine combines European heritage with new-world practices and is showcased in a contemporary cellar door and have their wines brought from the best wine regions in Italy, that offer the best quality choices.
 Enjoy a tasting experience and then buy a bottle of wine and gourmet picnic hamper to enjoy in the property’s grounds in the verdant foothills of Mt Canobolas.
 You can also opt to stay the night in Rowlee’s private, luxury guesthouse.

 A 10-minute drive out of town in the fruit-growing hub of Nashdale, you’ll find Nashdale Lane: a boutique vineyard and winery with on-site glamping run by Nick and Tanya Segger.
 Their cellar door is based in an old apple-packing shed and, through their preservation of corrugated iron and well-worn concrete floors, the duo have let the history of the region shine through.
 Warmed with eclectic rugs and furnishings, it’s rustic yet strikes a contemporary tone in harmony with their vibrant collection of award-winning, single-vineyard wines.
 Sample the whole colour wheel from the crisp and delicate 2018 Colour Series Chardonnay to the 2019 Colour Series Tempranillo with earthy tannins and notes of black cherry and wild strawberries.